Beijing by Bike

 - *Approx package price

 Be one of the estimated nine million bicyclists in China on this Beijing tour.
-Spin your wheels through the backstreets and hutongs, stopping for some market appreciation, lunch, green tea, and a game of mahjong with the locals.
-Good luck winning that one, you're gonna need it!
+Spin your wheels through the backstreets and hutongs, stopping for quirky hutong stories, a tasty local lunch, and a visit to a local community organisation.

-* Bike through the ancient alleyways and hutongs of Beijing
+* Zigzag through the ancient alleyways and hutongs of Beijing

 What's included in this trip